rjourde/CheatyJSON/README.md

 ===================

-CheatyJSON is a Swift framework designed to handle JSON easily
+CheatyJSON is a Swift framework designed to handle JSON easily.

 ----------